< Back to Anderson, IN Criminal Defense Attorneys page

 There are many different reasons why you may find yourself charged with a federal offense.
 It is important to not delay in finding skilled legal counsel to help you protect your rights and seek a favorable outcome from your prosecution.
 Your federal criminal defense attorney must understand how cases move through the federal system.
 Our team knows what is at stake when our clients are in federal court, and we know how to work toward a successful conclusion to your case.

 Do not hesitate to call a felony lawyer at GDS Law Group after being charged with a serious crime.
 Many cases begin in state court but then are moved to federal jurisdiction.
 Many types of charges require an attorney who is familiar with both Indiana and federal laws and criminal procedure.
-To speak with an attorney about your case, contact for a free, initial case assessment.
+To speak with our attorneys in Anderson, IN about your case, contact for a free, initial case assessment.